FAU-LAP/NOMAD-CAMELS/README.md

 - should now correctly handle /gui urls for NOMAD oasis
 - ElapsedTime now displays correctly in plots
 - Adding while-loop counter earlier to namespace so it can be part of the while condition
+- fixed a bug where a short queued protocol would be run endlessly
+- when the most recent preset was no viable json, it might break camels, now the second newest will be loaded instead of breaking

 ## 1.3.0